Documentation

 Note

-This authentication method can't be used with the Local Manager services.
+This authentication method can't be used with the Web Manager services.

 To get more details about the request format and the expected result, see the dedicated HTTP authentication protocol documentation.